CodeURJC-FW-2025-26/webapp09/README.md

   - Node.js v22.21.0
   - MongoDB V8.2.1

-To run the application, you have to go to the GitHub repository **Releases** section, and then go to 'Práctica 2' release.
-There, download the `.zip` file.
+To run the application, you have to go to the GitHub repository **Releases** section, and then go to 'practica2' release.
+There, download the Source code (`.zip` file).
 Extract the `.zip` file to a folder of your choice.
 Open a terminal and go to your project folder:
 $ cd ...

 Install Node.js and MongoDB if you don't have them installed.
 You have to install Node.js in your terminal: